 Email Volume and Complaints

-Some companies stopped marketing messages altogether, others cancelled their existing campaigns and re-adjusted their marketing strategies and budgets.
-Marketing Charts report recent data from Validity showing that now 1 in 15 emails contain coronavirus related content.
+Some companies stopped marketing messages altogether; others canceled their existing campaigns and re-adjusted their marketing strategies and budgets.
+Marketing Charts report recent data from Validity showing that now 1 in 15 emails contain coronavirus-related content.
 Therefore, when you are considering your next email deployments, especially related to COVID-19, understand that your subscribers will be getting a lot of similar messages at the same time.

 Remember, not only marketers are sending emails related to the current situation.
 Many spammers are sending malicious emails – we can label these as “coronavirus spam”.
 Therefore make sure your updates contain valuable information and are not spammy.

 What about email engagement?
 The current situation has changed quite a few things in email marketing best practices, such as sending times.
 If earlier companies were aiming for the best sending days and times, for example, early Tuesday morning or deploying to customers during the commute or lunch hours.
 Now, as many businesses have shifted to remote work, it means that both B2B and B2C have lost the regularity of the best engagement times.